Numerical coupling of aerosol emissions, dry removal, and turbulent mixing in the E3SM Atmosphere Model version 1 (EAMv1), part II: a semi-discrete error analysis framework for assessing coupling schemes: A semi-discrete analysis framework for assessing splitting error of process coupling methods

 The solution error at time $t_{n+1}$ can be expressed as

-where $\gamma_n$ is a value of $q$ between $q(t_n)$ and $q^n$.
+where $\gamma_n$ is a value of $q$ between $q(t_n)$ and $q^n$ by the mean value theorem.
 The error $\mathcal{E}^{n+1}$ consists of the evolution of the existing error at time $t_n$ (the propagated error) and the generation of new error from time $t_n$ to $t_{n+1}$ (the local truncation error).